username34829/Java-2024-25/README.md

-i decided to upload all my practice, exercise and activity here right now in java. this might sound confusing but all the other code is from 2024 when i haven't use github. so yeah....
+i decided to upload all my practice, exercise and activity here right now in java. this might sound confusing but all the other code is from 2024 when i haven't use github.

+as you can see mostof them repeated practice, its because i stoped for a months adn get back of coding but as of now, im aiming to master this language at this very moment im typing this.

 thats all. thanks.